run-llama/llama_index/docs/module_guides/querying/node_postprocessors/node_postprocessors.md

 from llama_index.postprocessor import PIINodePostprocessor

 postprocessor = PIINodePostprocessor(
-    service_context=service_context  # this should be setup with an LLM you trust )
+    llm=llm  # this should be setup with an LLM you trust )

 postprocessor.postprocess_nodes(nodes)